About | Libba Phillips, The Intuitive Navigator

 From Crisis to Purpose

 The result was Bringing Ashley Home — starring A.J.
 Cook as me and Jennifer Morrison as my sister.
-It received a Prism Award for its accurate portrayal of mental health and substance use recovery.
-It aired for more than a decade in over 20 countries — helping shift the perception of the vulnerable and often invisible people lost on our streets.
-It told only the first four years of a much longer journey.
-But it reached further than anything I could have orchestrated alone.
+It received a Prism Award and aired for more than a decade in over 20 countries — reaching further than anything I could have orchestrated alone.
+Through it all something became increasingly clear — the guidance I was following was not only supporting me.
+It was working through me.

 A Deeper Calling

 In 2008 my daughter was born — and the guidance I had been following all along showed up in an entirely new way.
-Almost from the beginning she began sharing vivid memories of God and angels.
-She spoke of visits from loved ones who had passed.
-She described things she had no earthly way of knowing.

-As someone who had spent years quietly navigating my own unexplained experiences — this was both astonishing and clarifying.
-Our story was later featured in Babies Are Cosmic by Elizabeth and Neal Carman, PhD — a book exploring the spiritual insights of young children.
-In it I share our experience and practical tools for helping intuitive and spiritually aware children navigate their gifts with confidence.
+Almost from the beginning she had been sharing vivid memories of God and angels, describing visits from loved ones who had passed, knowing things she had no earthly way of knowing.
+As someone who had spent years quietly navigating my own unexplained experiences — her arrival was both astonishing and clarifying.
+Our story is featured in Babies Are Cosmic by Elizabeth and Neal Carman, PhD — a book exploring the spiritual experiences of young children.

 Transform Your Life, Transform the World